Today was the day I had been waiting for. No, not my birthday though we would be receiving a gift.

 Similar to Galway as the last stop on our Cliffs of Moher tour, this stop should’ve probably been eliminated entirely.

-However, we attempted to roam the couple of blocks closest to the bus and take a quick look around the English Market.
+However, we attempted to roam a couple of blocks closest to the bus and take a quick look around the English Market.
 Cork City, we will return.

 Once home at our castle in Dublin, we decided to have our second dinner at the Knight’s Bar and didn’t regret it one bit.